0.jpg

 Pbc and Dementia Legal Planning (DLP) project coordinator

 Jill graduated from Washington State University with a BS in Pre-Law Philosophy and a BS in Sociology.
 She hopes to continue her education and go to law school someday.
-In her free time, Jill enjoys playing bass and pottery or you can find her surfing, or traveling.
+In her free time, Jill enjoys playing bass, making pottery or you can find her surfing, or traveling.